thekalipo/DeParcevauxPouliquen/INTRODUCTION/Scope.md

 - Farmer creates discussion forum
 - Farmer searchs for a discussion forum on a specific topic
 - Farmer sends a message in a discussion forum
+- Farmer sends a message to another farmer

 - Farmer registers and provides personal data (mail, name)
 - Farmer logs in